 09 Sep The ROI of Digital Marketing: SEO and Email Marketing

-There’s a quote that reads, “If you’re not going to invest in your business, what makes you think your customer is going to invest in your business?”
+There’s a quote that reads, “If you’re not going to invest in your business, what makes you think your customer is going to invest in your business?”.
 As a business owner, this is an important lesson — investing in your business is no easy feat, but it’s a necessary one.
 Ultimately, the question shouldn’t be whether to invest; rather, it’s how to invest.
 What tools and services will reap tangible, meaningful results?
-How, as a business owner, can you advertise your brand in a way that is equal parts disruptive and effective, and cognizant of your bottom line and ROI?
+How as a business owner, can you advertise your brand in a way that is equal parts disruptive and effective, while cognizant to your bottom line and ROI?

 This is where digital marketing comes in.
 According to Forrester, by 2021, an estimated $146 million will be spent on digital marketing.
 After all, developing a great product or service is only half the battle — the next step is bringing it to market.
 To do that, you not only need to understand the wants and needs of your target customer, you also need to speak their language.
 More importantly, you need to meet them where they are which, in a world dominated by digital experiences, is often online.
 In other words, you need to populate the digital channels they frequent most; email, social media, search engines, and websites.